Group says new $600M bid could save KeyArena building

 Oak View Group Chair Tim Leiweke is pitching a privately financed nearly $600 million project at KeyArena.

-Leiweke said Wednesday that the project is financially backed by Madison Square Garden and Knicks/Rangers owner James Dolan, in additional to Goldman Sachs.
+Leiweke said Wednesday that the project is financially backed by Madison Square Garden and New York Knicks/Rangers owner James Dolan, in additional to Goldman Sachs.
 He also has agreed to a partnership with Delaware North, for concessions, owned by Bruins Owner Jeremy Jacobs.
+He described music promoter Live Nation as an equity partner.
+Those promises, he told KING5, were outlined in a formal proposal submitted today to the City of Seattle.

 MORE: Leiweke's #KeyArena bid a blockbuster, backed by Goldman Sachs and Madison Square Garden: pic.twitter.com/kAXd6orMRl— Chris Daniels (@ChrisDaniels5) April 12, 2017